Re-calibrated against the latest models, every quarter

 The signals you used to trust are gone.

-The question isn't whether someone used AI.
-It's whether they can tell when it's about to walk them off a cliff.
+The question worth asking is whether they can tell when AI is about to walk them off a cliff.

 What AI already does for them